fvishram/SRAYSScoreboard/docs/CUSTOMIZATION.md

 - Lane Numbering - Choose between standard (1-10) or alternative (0-9) lane numbering:
   - Standard (1-10) - Traditional lane numbering from 1 to 10
   - Alternative (0-9) - Zero-based lane numbering from 0 to 9, which may be required for certain competitions or timing systems

+### Screen Saver Tab
+Configure the screen saver that activates after a period of inactivity:

+#### Display Options
+Choose how the screen saver appears:
+- Swimming ASCII Art - Displays animated swimming-related ASCII art (default)
+- Blank Screen - Shows a simple blank screen
+- Display Logo - Shows a custom logo image
+- Scrolling Message - Displays a scrolling text message

+#### Activation
+Configure when the screen saver activates:
+- Inactivity Timer - Set the number of minutes of inactivity before the screen saver activates (default: 5 minutes)
+- Manual Activation - Enable or disable manual activation using the F3 key

+#### Behavior
+Configure how the screen saver behaves:
+- Exit on Data Received - Automatically exit the screen saver when data is received from the timing system
+- Exit on Key Press - Exit the screen saver when any key is pressed

+#### Appearance
+- Background Color - Change the background color of the screen saver
+- Logo Path - Select a custom logo image file (only visible when "Display Logo" is selected)
+- Scrolling Message - Enter a custom message to display (only visible when "Scrolling Message" is selected)

+The screen saver helps prevent screen burn-in during periods of inactivity and provides a professional appearance when the scoreboard is not in active use.

 #### Lane Numbering Details